 The To Geodatabase toolset contains tools to convert and write data to a geodatabase.

 The To GeoPackage toolset contains a tool to convert datasets into the OGC GeoPackage format.

-Raster information can be stored in several different data file formats that can be read by ArcGIS.
+Raster information can be stored in several data file formats that can be read by ArcGIS.
 With the To Raster toolset, you can convert these files into raster datasets.
-There are also tools that allow you to convert different types of feature information into rasters.
+The toolset also contains tools that allow you to convert different types of feature information into rasters.

 A shapefile is a simple, nontopological format for storing the geometric location and attribute information of geographic features.
 Geographic features in a shapefile can be represented by points, lines, or polygons (areas).

 The tools in the Transit Feed (GTFS) toolset support the conversion of General Transit Feed Specification (GTFS) datasets into feature classes and tables that can be visualized in a map, used as input for further analysis, or used to construct a network dataset.
+Some of the tools allow you to create or update GTFS files.
 GTFS is the only worldwide standardized format for public transit data.
 It includes the locations of transit lines and stops as well as the schedules.